 Why do you need a copy of the Act of Sale, Act of Donation or Judgment of Possession?

-Because the parties are waiving the production of a title search, mortgage, conveyance, tax and other certificates, the person transferring their rights must prove they have ownership and/or interest in the property.
+Because the parties are waiving a title search and production of mortgage, conveyance, tax and other certificates, the person transferring their rights must prove they have ownership and/or interest in the property.
 In the case of a Quitclaim Deed, even though title is transferred without any warranties, these documents provide a presumption of ownership.
 The parties must also provide a full legal description of the property, which is in these documents.

 How do I get a copy of the Act of Sale, Act of Donation or Judgment of Possession?

 The person transferring ownership should have received a copy of this document at the time they acquired the property.
 If not, then you can get a copy of the Act of Sale or Act of Donation from the conveyance office of the clerk of court for the parish where the property is located.
 You can get a copy of the Judgment of Possession from the district court where the deceased person's succession was filed.